growing bud

 young spinebill two spinebills young spinebill

-shoot thinning Shoot thinning starts as soon as possible.
+Shoot thinning starts as soon as possible.
 All unwanted shoots have to be removed.
 Once the leaves grow bigger it will be more difficult to see which shoots to remove and work is much slower. shoot thinning

 vineyard, growing shoots